lumentae/lattice/README.md

 ## Configuration
 - Config file is stored as `config.json` under lattice in the server config directory
-- You can change the time, when the end or the server will be opened
+- You can change the time when the end or the server will be opened
 - MOTDs and a list of illegal mods can be configured
 - Each player has configurable options:
   - PvP enabled/disabled